Friends of Mississippi Libraries, Inc.

 Tools to Help Friends of the Library

-- Libraries Need Friends: Starting a Friends Group or Revitalizing the One You Haveby Sally Gardener Reed, a free toolkit geared mostly toward public library Friends groups, but with good tips on membership and outreach for Friends groups of any type.
+- Libraries Need Friends: Starting a Friends Group or Revitalizing the One You Have by Sally Gardener Reed: This free toolkit is geared mostly toward public library Friends groups, but has good tips on membership and outreach for Friends groups of any type.